Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 To get started you can follow along with the [Getting Started](#getting-started) for a command line deployment.
 You can also deploy using the web interface at https://azureiotsuite.com.

-> There is also a Java version of this repo available [here](https://github.com/Azure/azure-iot-pcs-remote-monitoring-java)

 Getting Started
 ===============